anvetsu/recoil/README.md

     :else :some-other-error))
 ```

-The policy for the circuit breaker means to open the circuit breaker if it encounters 5 consecutive `TimeoutException`s.
+The policy for the circuit breaker will `open` the circuit breaker if it encounters 5 consecutive `TimeoutException`s.
-Once the circuit breaker is open, no more operations are allowed through it until it is closed again.
+Once the circuit breaker is `open`, no more operations are allowed through it until it is `closed` again.
 During that time,
 the executor will return `{:error :circuit-breaker-open}`.
-Once open, the circuit breaker will remain in that state for
+Once `open`, the circuit breaker will remain in that state for
 the duration of `:wait-secs`.
-After that, it changes to a half-open state, where a limited number of operations will be allowed.
+After that, it changes to a `half-open` state, where a limited number of operations will be allowed.
-If those succeed by returns an `{ok ...}` result, the circuit breaker will go to the normal closed state.
+If those succeed by returning an `{ok ...}` result, the circuit breaker will go to the normal `closed` state.
 Otherwise, it will
 go back to the `open` state and repeat the cycle.

 As a single circuit breaker will be shared between multiple operations on a single resource, it may become a performance bottleneck.